markfinal/cruiz-docs/docs/index.md

 * Alternative remote package inspection
 > Something different to Artifactory's web interface but on the client side.
 Improvements such as syntax highlighted file viewing.

+## Main menu
+### File menu
+* `Open...` to open a recipe into a tab
+* `Recent recipes` to view a list of previously opened recipes
+* `Quit`
+### Edit menu
+* `Preferences...` to open the preferences dialog
+* `Manage local caches...` to open the local cache management dialog
+### View menu
+* `Conan remote browser` to toggle the remote browser dock
+### Help menu
+* `About cruiz...` to view version information about cruiz and the Python ecosystem running
+* `About Qt...` to show the standard Qt version dialog
+* `Icon licenses...` to show the licenses for icons used

 ## Recipes are first class citizens
 Conan recipe files (conanfile.py/conanfile.txt) are the primary files that cruiz will open.

-Use File->Open... to open a recipe into the UI.
+Use `File->Open...` to open a recipe into the UI.
 A wizard will be shown to guide the loading process for any recipe unknown to cruiz.
 Version agnostic recipes are supported, and the associated conandata.yml is parsed to determine the versions available.

-Multiple recipes can be loaded.
+Multiple recipes can be loaded, each into their own tab.

 ## Manage local caches
 Conan supports local caches in different locations.
 Working with different projects may require a different local cache for each.
 This can be done with environment variables.

 cruiz offers a mechanism to associate a recipe file with a named local cache.
 This binding is kept in preferences.
-It is recallable if a recipe is reloaded, and also changed if so desired.
+The binding can be changed if you need to move recipe output to a different cache.

-Use Edit->Manage local caches... to manage the named local caches.
+Use `Edit->Manage local caches...` to manage the named local caches.
 A wizard will guide you through the steps when creating a new named local cache.

 ## Remote browser
 The Artifactory web UI and the Conan CLI are the common ways to browse and search for packages on a remote of an Artifactory server. cruiz offers an alternative viewer, with an interactive package reference search leading to recipe revisions, package_ids, package revisions, and finally a browser over package tarballs themselves.
 Revisions are only shown when that feature is enabled.

-The remote browser is a dock made visible via the View->Conan remote browser menu option.
+The remote browser dock visibility can been toggled via the `View->Conan remote browser` menu option.

 ## Preferences
 Many features of cruiz can be configured via the preferences.
 Features are logically grouped to make finding what you want easier.
 Most settings can be applied while the dialog remains open; a few require restarting the application.

-Use Edit->Preferences... to open the preferences dialog.
+Use `Edit->Preferences...` to open the preferences dialog.

 ## Recipe tabs
 Each recipe loaded into cruiz is displayed as a tab in the UI.
 Each tab widget is split into several sections by default: